Qovery/qovery-client-go/docs/EnvironmentStatus.md

 `func (o *EnvironmentStatus) UnsetTriggeredBy()`

 UnsetTriggeredBy ensures that no value is present for TriggeredBy, not even an explicit nil
+### GetDeploymentStatus

+`func (o *EnvironmentStatus) GetDeploymentStatus() EnvironmentDeploymentStatusEnum`

+GetDeploymentStatus returns the DeploymentStatus field if non-nil, zero value otherwise.

+### GetDeploymentStatusOk

+`func (o *EnvironmentStatus) GetDeploymentStatusOk() (*EnvironmentDeploymentStatusEnum, bool)`

+GetDeploymentStatusOk returns a tuple with the DeploymentStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeploymentStatus

+`func (o *EnvironmentStatus) SetDeploymentStatus(v EnvironmentDeploymentStatusEnum)`

+SetDeploymentStatus sets DeploymentStatus field to given value.

+### HasDeploymentStatus

+`func (o *EnvironmentStatus) HasDeploymentStatus() bool`

+HasDeploymentStatus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)